cnyric/mssql-to-sheets/README.md

 ### Develop

-Launches a web server on port 3000 and restarts when files change.
+Launches a web server, recompiling and restarting the server on file changes.

 ```sh
 npm run dev